Food is one of the main reasons I love to travel. It’s probably one of the main reasons I love life!

 One of your first stops in the country should definitely be the candy aisle of the grocery store to snag lots of goodies for your visit.

-My personal favourites are Griffith’s malt biscuits (a sweet digestif style biscuit) and afghan cookies (a chocolate-Weetabix cookie with chocolate frosting and a walnut on top).
+My personal favourites are Griffith’s malt biscuits (a sweet digestif style biscuit) and afghan cookies (a chocolate and Weetabix cookie with chocolate frosting and a walnut on top).

 My sister’s favourite is Tim Tams.
 I’ve already been told to bring home boxes for her or she’ll kick me out of Canada.